Skip to main content

 Apr 3, 20262 min readNext.js, MDX, TypeScript

-Every content type on this portfolio (projects and experience) had its own slug file, thumbnail file, MDX import index, content ordering array, reading time map, and structured data file.
-Adding a single project meant touching six files with overlapping data.
-Adding a third content type (blog) would triple the duplication and make every future content addition cost 18+ file touches.
+Every content type on this portfolio (projects and experience) had its own slug file, thumbnail file, MDX import index, content-ordering array, reading-time map, and structured-data file.
+Adding a single project meant touching six files full of overlapping data, and adding a third content type (blog) would have tripled the duplication and pushed every future content addition to 18+ file touches.

-Instead of maintaining parallel data pipelines, I created a single content registry that serves as the source of truth for all content queries:
+Rather than keep maintaining parallel data pipelines, I built a single content registry that acts as the source of truth for every content query:

 • getContentByType('project'): ordered array for listing pages